bojanraic/local-k8s-env/README.md

 The environment includes comprehensive validation workflows for testing OCI registry functionality with Helm charts stored as OCI artifacts.

-> **Note**: This is separate from the regular service deployment (MySQL, PostgreSQL, etc.), which uses standard Helm repositories like Bitnami.
+> **Note**: This is separate from the regular service deployment (MySQL, PostgreSQL, etc.), which uses standard Helm repositories like groundhog2k.
 The OCI validation specifically tests the local registry's ability to store and deploy Helm charts as OCI artifacts.

 ### Validation Workflow